 In severe cases of kidney disease, hemodialysis is the most effective method of replacing the lost function of the kidneys.

-- Penn Vet will be unable to offer extracorporeal therapies from now until June 12.
+- Penn Vet will be unable to offer extracorporeal therapies for the foreseeable future.

 Referring Veterinarians can call: 877-736-6838.